The Collective’s

 How does it work?

-• EMCI affiliates select two professional development tracks per year, one in the spring and one in the fall.
+• EMCI affiliates select two professional development tracks per year, available in the spring, summer, and fall.

-• Affiliates send ten participants per track (ten in spring and ten in fall), a total of twenty participant per year.
+• Affiliates send ten participants per track, a total of twenty participant per year.

 • Each track consists of five weekly, two-hour virtual professional development sessions.